Information regarding browser or device support

 As always, you’ll want to work with a local tax professional to discuss your personal situation and what may be best for you and your spouse, as well as your family.

-Taxpayers who choose to file as Married Filing Separately instead of Married Filing Jointly may benefit if it results in less tax owed than if they file a joint tax return.
+Taxpayers who choose to file using the married filing separately status instead of the married filing jointly status may benefit if it results in less tax owed than if they file a joint tax return.
 You can also use this status if you and your spouse want to be responsible only for your own income tax.
 The IRS suggests that taxpayers prepare their taxes both ways to see which filing status is better for them before officially filing their return.

-If you and your spouse don’t file jointly, you still must file your income taxes and file as Married Filing Separately; unless you qualify for Head of Household status.
-You cannot file as Single.
+If you and your spouse don’t file jointly, you still must file your tax return using the married filing separately status; unless you qualify for head of household status.
+You cannot file using the single filing status if you are legally married as of December 31of the tax year.

 It’s important to note that taxpayers from community property states have special rules concerning the division of marital income.
 If you live in one of these states, filing separate returns may not be as easy and straight forward.

-Married Filing Separately means each person claims their own income and deductions on their own separate tax returns.
-Married Filing Separately means only the individual on the tax return is responsible for any tax bills and errors on the return.
-This filing status has the highest taxes, least allowed credits and deductions, and can make more of the income taxable in many circumstances, such as Social Security benefits.
+The married filing separately status requires that each person claims their own income and deductions on their own separate tax return.
+Only the individual listed in the header section of the tax form is responsible for any tax bills and errors on the return.
+This filing status has the highest taxes, least number of allowed credits and deductions, and can result in more of your income as taxable in many circumstances, such as Social Security benefits.

-If you file as Married Filing Separately the standard deduction is zero for one spouse when the other itemizes their deductions.
+When filing using the married filing separately status, if one spouse itemizes deductions then the other spouse must also itemize, or their standard deduction is zero.
 Taxpayers who file separately can later amend to file a joint return for up to three years past the due date of the tax return.
-However, if you file your return as Married Filing Jointly, you cannot then change to Married Filing Separately.
+However, if you file your return using the married filing jointly status, you cannot then change to the Married filing separately status.

 What Is the standard deduction for married filing jointly?

-As mentioned above, the standard deduction you’d be eligible for depends on your filing status.
-The Married Filing Jointly standard deduction in 2023 is $27,700.
+As mentioned above, the standard deduction depends on your filing status.
+The married filing jointly standard deduction for 2025 is $31,500.

 Filing status